piuma-ts/schema/README.md

 TypeScript has an expressive type system and, aside from a few small type holes, gives quite strong guarantees about the correctness of your data flow - assuming that the data actually is what the types say.
 For this assumption to be guaranteed, we must validate all incoming data at the application boundaries.

-This library aims to make such validation cheap, aiming for a sweet spot between JS size and runtime performance - in both throughput and initialization.
+This library aims to make such validation cheap, going for a sweet spot between JS size and runtime performance - in both throughput and initialization.

-The down side of strict validation however is that you get into an all-or-nothing situation: if data doesn't completely match your expectations, then it is just as bad as if there were major differences.
+The down side of strict validation however is that typically you get into an all-or-nothing situation: if data doesn't completely match your expectations, then it is just as bad as if there were major differences.
 Applications that don't validate their data may often get away with showing "undefined" or simply nothing in some part of the UI (unless of course the data is so misaligned with the code that it causes exceptions), which isn't ideal, but still leaves all other parts of the UI in a working state.

-We want the best of both worlds: a way to strictly check the data, report any errors, but at the same time allow the application to continue functioning to at least some degree.
+We want the best of both worlds: a way to strictly check the data, report any errors, but at the same time allow the application to continue functioning to at least some degree, by making incoming data comply with the expected structure.

 # Quick Intro